Machine learning phase transitions of the three-dimensional Ising universality class: Results and Discussions

 \subsection{ML the second-order phase transition}

 We now consider the ability of ML to identify phase transitions in the 3D Ising model.
 As described in Sec.
 II, the second-order phase transition of the 3D Ising model occurs at a critical temperature $T_c$.
 It separates a ferromagnetic phase, characterized by a nonzero average magnetization per spin, from a featureless paramagnetic phase at high temperatures.
-For a given cubic size lattice, each sample in the Monte Carlo simulations is binary labeled with its corresponding phase, i.e., high-temperature disorder phase $(0, 1)$ when $T > T_c$ and low-temperature order phase $(1, 0)$ when $T < T_c$.
-This allows us the opportunity to attempt to classify the two different types of configurations without use of any thermodynamical estimators.
+For a given cubic size lattice, each sample in the MC simulations is binary labeled with its corresponding phase, $i.e.$, the high-temperature disorder phase $(0, 1)$ when $T > T_c$ and the low-temperature order phase $(1, 0)$ when $T < T_c$.
+This gives us the opportunity to attempt to classify the two different types of configurations without use of any thermodynamical estimators.
 The problem of identifying the phase for a certain value of the temperature is then reformulated as a classification problem in ML.

-We construct a 3D CNN to perform supervised learning directly on the uncorrelated raw configurations sampled by Monte Carlo.
-The numerical results obtained at various system sizes with $T\in (3.0,6.0)$ at vanishing magnetic field are illustrated in Fig.~\ref{Fig:2ndPH} (a).
-It is found that the average outputs of different sizes cross at a certain temperature which is close to the one from Monte Carlo simulations~\cite{3DIsingCriMC1,3DIsingCriMC2}.
+We construct a 3D CNN to perform supervised learning directly on the uncorrelated raw configurations sampled using MC.
+The numerical results obtained at various system sizes with $T\in (3.0,6.0)$ at a vanishing magnetic field are illustrated in Fig.~\ref{Fig:2ndPH} (a).
+The average outputs of different sizes cross at a certain temperature close to that obtained from Monte Carlo simulations~\cite{3DIsingCriMC1,3DIsingCriMC2}.
 The CNN model successfully classifies the high- and low-temperature phases.
-The result does solely base on the raw spin configurations without providing any other thermodynamical quantities.
+The result is solely based on the raw spin configurations without providing any other thermodynamical quantities.
 The overall accuracies obtained from the test sets with different system sizes $L$ are shown in Fig.~\ref{Fig:2ndPH} (c).
 The prediction accuracy increases from $86.3\%$ (for $L=8$) to $96.7\%$ (for $L=28$).